DelicateIntegral/cyoadip/README.md

 - `PROJECT_FILE`: The name of the input ICC JSON file containing Discord links.
 - `OUTPUT_FILE`: The name of the output JSON file where updated ICC JSON data will be saved.
 - `IMAGE_FOLDER`: The name of the folder where downloaded images will be stored within `directory_path`.
 - `NEW_PREFIX`: Optional.
 The new prefix to prepend to updated image URLs.
+Keep blank if you are uploading `IMAGE_FOLDER` to the neocities or github in same directory as `index.html`
 - `MINIFY`: Optional.
 Set to `true` to minify the output JSON file.
 - `RATE_LIMIT`: The maximum number of concurrent requests allowed for image download and URL refresh operations.
 Recommended 2 for now.